The Best Job at a School: A Photo Collage

 The long story behind those photos

 For a guy who grew up wanting to be a teacher, being Head of School is an absolutely wonderful job.
-I get to talk a lot of shop with a very talented team of educator leaders; I can wander anywhere on campus and get to observe highly skilled teachers working their magic; I often get to partner with parents and guardians whose child might be struggling or making significant mistakes; and, I get to strategize on the very long-term future of our school with our Board of Trustees.
+I get to talk a lot of shop with a very talented team of educator leaders; I can wander anywhere on campus and observe highly skilled teachers working their magic; I get to partner with parents and guardians whose child might be struggling; and, I get to strategize on the very long-term future of our school with our Board of Trustees.

-As Head of School, I get to talk to students about their college choices; I get to visit alums at the college they chose.
-Meetings among adults are important, but greeting students at carpool, engaging with them during lunch, and visiting classes are some of my favorite ways to connect.
+As Head of School, I get to talk to students about their college choices; I get to visit alums at the colleges they chose.
+Meetings among adults are important, but greeting students at carpool, engaging with them during lunch, and visiting classes provide valuable “frontline” knowledge for me.

 Selfishly, I found a way in the last few years to add some more student time to my days.
-Head of Middle School Stephen Blan gives me the opportunity to teach an elective in our Grades 7-8 Awesomeness Initiative (AI) program; Athletic Director Leigh Block allows me to coach middle school boys volleyball; and Director of Community Engagement and Inclusion Nicole Masole-Rose invited me to serve as a chaperone this year for the Upper School students attending the Student Diversity Leadership Conference (SDLC) of the National Association of Independent Schools (NAIS).
+Head of Middle School Stephen Blan gives me the opportunity to teach an elective in our Grades 7-8 Awesomeness Initiative (AI) program; Athletic Director Leigh Block allows me to coach middle school boys volleyball; and Director of Community Engagement and Inclusion Nicole Masole-Rose invited me to serve as a chaperone this year for the Upper School students attending the Student Diversity Leadership Conference.

 The AI class I have been co-teaching with different Middle School teachers is about media literacy.
 Over five class periods spread throughout the semester, the goal is to raise kids’ awareness of misinformation and manipulation, from fake websites to the strategies of mainstream advertisers.
 I hope the mini-course benefits the handful of students who have chosen the elective.
 I know it helps me to have to prepare a lesson; it reminds me of the work that all of the faculty are doing day in and day out.
 It serves me well to have some lessons flop and to partner with a faculty colleague.
 Mostly, though, I just have fun interacting with the students in the class.

-In my 39th year as an educator, “kid time” is still the best time for me.
-FWCD students, from the knee-huggers in JK to our college-bound seniors sharing difficult memories, are the constant subject of my daily gratitude practice.
+In my 39th year as an educator, “kid time” is still my favorite.
+FWCD students, from the knee-huggers in JK to our college-bound seniors leaving the nest, are the constant subject of my daily gratitude practice.
 I am lucky to be in the Head of School role with these students, their teachers, parents and our Board members.